Update: Delta has wisely decided that they will not implement a limit on points transfers from any program into Delta miles.

 Of course you can still earn unlimited amounts of Delta miles on a card like the Gold Delta SkyMiles® Credit Card from American Express. which is what Delta wants you to do (though I’m not sure why you would want to).
 However you would earn 25% more miles by spending on the Starwood Preferred Guest® Credit Card from American Express and transferring points to Delta.
 Unless a limit on Starwood transfers is in the cards as well?

-Cards like The Amex EveryDay Credit Card from American Express and The Amex EveryDay Preferred Credit Card from American Express offer the ability to earn 20% or 50% more miles everywhere.
+Cards like The Amex EveryDay Credit Card from American Express and The Amex EveryDay Preferred Credit Card from American Express offer the ability to earn 20% or 50% more miles everywhere in addition to up to 450% more miles in selected categories.
 And they can also each be assigned their own Membership Rewards account number, which should work to transfer more points out to Delta.
 Note that the Everyday cards are credit cards and AMEX limits you to 4 credit cards per person.
 Card like the Gold and Platinum are charge cards which don’t count towards that limit.